-Hi, I’m Tracey Gramm, a Surrey counsellor and Expressive Arts therapist
+Hi, I’m Tracey Gramm, a Surrey Registered Therapeutic Counsellor and Certified Expressive Arts therapist

 As a therapist and mixed media artist, I know the value of the arts as a form of therapeutic healing.
 Art is the window to the soul, and my language of love.
 My first passion is in helping people ‘find themselves’ inwardly, through imagination and creativity.
 My second passion is art.
 In time, I learned about integrating art with modern forms of counselling and therapy.